Great Pianists of the 20th Century – Géza Anda

 Great Pianists of the 20th Century – Géza Anda is volume one of the Great Pianists of the 20th Century box set, and it features music by the composers Béla Bartók, Frédéric Chopin, and Wolfgang Amadeus Mozart performed by the renowned pianist, Géza Anda.

+Included from Anda's catalogue are his performance of Mozart's Piano Concerto #21, popularly known as the theme of Elvira Madigan, his "idiomatic" performance of Bartók's Piano Concertos, and Chopin's Waltzes which were recorded near the end of Anda's life.